rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 For more information about controlling visibility of your posts and so on, [visit the Wordpress content visibility help page](https://codex.wordpress.org/Content_Visibility).

-### Hypothesis
+### Hypothes.is

-Hypothesis is an overlay on the web that allows you to highlight or annotate any text you come across (including **inside pdfs**).
+Hypothes.is is an overlay on the web that allows you to highlight or annotate any text you come across (including **inside pdfs**).
 All of your annotations can then be collected together.
 It is a very effective research tool.

 1. Create an account with [hypothes.is](https://web.hypothes.is/start/).
 2. Get the [hypothes.is plugin for chrome](https://chrome.google.com/webstore/detail/hypothesis-web-pdf-annota/bjfhmglciegochdpefhhlphglcehbmek).
 If you don't have/use chrome, go to [the hypothes.is start page](https://web.hypothes.is/start/#) and click on the 'other browsers' link.

 Once you're logged into Hypothes.is, and you have the plugin installed, highlight THIS TEXT and leave an annotation!
 Who will be first?
 There are a few different kinds of annotations you can make; [here is a list with videos showing them](https://web.hypothes.is/blog/varieties-of-hypothesis-annotations-and-their-uses/).

-If you need step-by-step instructions for installing and using Hypothes.is, please [visit the Hypothesis help page](https://web.hypothes.is/quick-start-guide-for-students/) and/or watch this video:
+If you need step-by-step instructions for installing and using Hypothes.is, please [visit the Hypothes.is help page](https://web.hypothes.is/quick-start-guide-for-students/) and/or watch this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MjSpol-oPm4" frameborder="0" allowfullscreen></iframe>